hasindu2008/slow5tools/docs/workflows.md

 ## Basecalling

 - SLOW5 support for ONT's Guppy basecaller is available as a [wrapper called buttery-eel here](https://github.com/Psy-Fer/buttery-eel) along with instructions.
-- SLOW5 support for ONT's Dorado basecaller is available in our own [Dorado fork here](https://github.com/hiruna72/dorado/releases) along with instructions.
+- SLOW5 support for ONT's Dorado basecaller (including support for duplex calling) is available in our own [Dorado fork here](https://github.com/hiruna72/slow5-dorado/releases) along with instructions.
 - SLOW5 support for ONT's Bonito basecaller is now available as a [pull request](https://github.com/nanoporetech/bonito/pull/252) along with usage instructions and benchmarks.

 ## Extracting a subset from S3 storage